PrinceIgweze/Clustering-Neighbourhoods-in-Toronto/README.md

 # Clustering-Neighbourhoods-in-Toronto

-In this project I clustering Neighbourhoods in Toronto using K-means
+In this project, I cluster Neighbourhoods in Toronto using K-means

 The first part of this project details building a dataframe of postal codes for each neighbourhoods along with borough and neighbourhood name using the Pandas python library